About charter schools

 Contact us

-If you would like to be kept up to date when more information is available, email info@charterschools.govt.nz
+If you would like to be kept up to date when more information is available, please email info@charterschools.govt.nz